Infinitode/Distributables/README.md

 ### Dungen
 Dungen is a name generator, that is specifically designed to generate names based on a few select games, from Terraria, to Elden Ring.
 It also has a few customization options to tune the name generator to create different names.

+### Changelog (1.1.0)
+- Brand new names to generate, with 5+ new games to choose from
+- Improved name generation logic by adding certain checks.

 #### Changelog (1.0.0)
 - Optimized images
-- Disabled devTools, as it is no longer needed
+- Disabled `devTools`, as it is no longer needed
 - Added the ability to generate up to 1000 names in one go

 ### Minimum Requirements